IATI/IATI-Guidance/en/upgrades/nonembedded-codelist-changelog.rst

 New non-embedded codelists
 --------------------------
-Occassionally, new non-embedded codelists are created.
+Occasionally, new non-embedded codelists are created.

 .. list-table:: New codes added to non-embedded codelists (most recent first)
    :widths: 10 20 20 30 20